nairobilug/nairobilug.or.ke/content/meetup-july-2026-deploy-and-hack.md

 It was a practical session that showed there are powerful, community-driven alternatives for developers who want more control over their infrastructure without breaking the bank.

+Anthony has documented his journey into self-hosting in his blogpost [Self-Hosting Is Easier Than You Think: A Guide to Open Source PaaS](https://dev.to/nyagah/self-hosting-is-easier-than-you-think-a-guide-to-open-source-paas-1pl4), making it a great next read for anyone interested in exploring open-source deployment tools.

 ### Kernel and Defensive Ghosts with Danfold Mosongo